InjectiveLabs/docs/source/includes/_clients.md

 	if err != nil {
 		panic(err)
 	}

-	chainClient, err := chainclient.NewChainClientWithMarketsAssistant(
-		clientCtx,
-		network,
-		marketsAssistant,
-		common.OptionGasPrices(client.DefaultGasPriceWithDenom),
-	)

-	if err != nil {
-		panic(err)
 }
-}

 ```

-- To get the markets and tokens information directly from the chain, create the ChainClient instance with an instance of MarketsAssistant
+- To get the markets and tokens information directly from the chain, create an instance of MarketsAssistant using the `NewMarketsAssistantUsingExchangeClient` function and passing the ExchangeClient as parameter

 <br />
 <br />